AndreaCeolin/Boundaries/README.md

 # At the Boundaries of Syntactic Prehistory

-Scripts and data from the paper "Ceolin, A., Guardiano, C., Irimia, M. A., Longobardi, G., Bortolussi L., & Sgarro A. (to appear, 2021).
+Scripts and data from the paper "Ceolin, A., Guardiano, C., Longobardi, G., Irimia, M. A., Bortolussi L., & Sgarro A. (2021).
 At the Boundaries of Syntactic Prehistory.
-Philosophical Transactions of the Royal Society B. 20200197. doi: 10.1098/rstb.2020.0197".
+Philosophical Transactions of the Royal Society B. 376: 20200197. doi: 10.1098/rstb.2020.0197".

 The repository contains the following files: